| | | On the morning of the twenty eighth we slept. It was a good thing,

 He is happy; Helen C. may be happy; and the rug is not disturbed

+at all.
 How can such a process have become a shame and a sin.
 Only in

 laziness can one achieve a state of contemplation which is a balancing